Setting up your course layout

 If you plan to have a lot of resources and activities in your course, you may want to consider the One section per page layout in order to limit the amount of scrolling.

-Course layout options
+Course layout options are found under Course format settings

 Show One Section per Page Layout